Along with anti sickness medication, there are other ways to control sickness and make you feel more comfortable.

-Research has looked at how well they help to control sickness caused by chemotherapy and some studies suggest that they can help.
+Research has looked at how well they help to control sickness caused by chemotherapy.
+Some studies suggest that they can help when used alongside anti sickness drugs.
 But we need more research to confirm this.

 You can make some changes in your diet that might help relieve your sickness.

 What to avoid